Graphite2213/SNSWiki-Pages/en/README.md

 For everyone unfamiliar with HTML, here's a crash course:

 - Almost all tags that open need to close, using that same tag with the `/` character: `<tag></tag>`
-- HTML ignores newlines and more than one space (If you were to type "abcdef      ghi", only "abdcef ghi" would show up)
+- HTML ignores newlines and more than one space (If you were to type `"abcdef      ghi"`, only "abdcef ghi" would show up)

 Some basic tags are:
 - `<p></p>`, text inside these tags counts as a paragraph, and as such is spaced out away from the text surrounding it.
 All blocks of text should be paragraphs.